 top of page

-All about Culture: 6 YA Lit Books that Bridge the Generation Gap
+All about Culture: Young Adult and Middle Grade Books that Bridge the Generation Gap

 Picture of multi-generational family and words All about Culture, 6 YA Lit Books that Bridge the Generation Gap

-This Wednesday, we share our thoughts about our August Book Club pick, Balli Kaur Jaswal's Erotic Stories for Punjabi Widows.
-(You can join our discussion on Instagram on August 30th if you'd like to talk about that one!
-Just DM us or email us!)
+I first wrote this in 2021 in preparation for our August Book Club discussion about Balli Kaur Jaswal's Erotic Stories for Punjabi Widows.
 That book had so many amazing threads woven together, but one of them that really resonated with me was the way that generational and cultural differences can be overcome.
 One of the main characters, Nikki, is very much a British woman with what she considers to be a modern, feminist, British mindset, and yet over the course of the book, she comes to see and understand the ways that she is not so different from her Indian immigrant parents and the larger Indian community.

 Through the course of the story, Nikki comes to appreciate more about Indian culture, and the women who come into her life come to appreciate more about Nikki's perspective.
 That aspect of the novel led me to think about other novels that explore the generational and cultural aspects of life for immigrants who have children in another country.
 I had a long list but narrowed it down to six young adult lit books that touch on that theme of bridging the generational and cultural gap.
 (Jaswal's book is not young adult, but you all know I'm always thinking about and reading YA lit!)